RuneSchool/RuneSchool.github.io/_posts/2023-10-12-an-international-way-to-spell.md

 British people pronounce words like "new", and "dune" with a yod before the "u", while Americans do not.

 But what about yod coalescence?
-Coalescence is when the yod combines with the next sound to produce a totally different sound.
+Coalescence is when the yod combines with the next before to produce a totally different sound.
 Words like "tune" and "dune" will often turn into "choon" and "june".
 In these words, the solution is to simply write the yod and leave it at that.
 The reason this is a good solution is because there are too many different ways that yod coalescence can manifest.
-Instead of writing "dune" in 3 different ways ("doon", "dyoon", "june"), we just write it one way.
+Instead of writing "dune" in 4 different ways (ᛞᚢᚾ "doon", ᛞᛄᚢᚾ "dyoon", ᚷᚢᚾ "june", ᚷᛄᚢᚾ "jyoon"), we just write it one way and let people say it how they say it.
 Here are how these would look:

 - Dew/due = ᛞᛄᚢ
 - Dune = ᛞᛄᚢᚾ